developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 ```

 With the webhook set up, for every push to our `main` branch, the GitHub will
-trigger a webhook to the Kubernetes cluster, targetting the FluCD Notification
+trigger a webhook to the Kubernetes cluster, targetting the FluxCD Notification
 Controller, which in turn will accept and notify the `.spec.resources` of the
 Receiver we have configured earlier.

+This results in GitRepository resource in the Receiver specificiation to be
+notified beforethe `.spec.interval`; the outcome is that we'll get faster
+deployments of our changes since the cluster and the controllers will not wait
+until the next reconciliation interval, but will get notified as soon as the
+changes are landed in the repository.

 It's a perfect setup for instant deployment of your changes as soon as they
-are ready.
+are ready. :partying_face:

 ## Step 5: Notifications & Alert